 - Realize that no one can be persistent for you.
 Not my husband.
 Not my pastor.
 Not any doctor.
 Only I could push through in my life to discover what I needed to in order to be healthy.
 Once I quit relying on others to find answers for me, the answers began to come.
 This does not mean others don’t help, but the persistence must be your own.

 - Remain in Christ.
 For as long as I can remember, I have felt a pull toward studying the Word of God.
-And gradually, I learned to not just read the Bible but to apply it to my life.
+Gradually, I learned to not just read the Bible but to apply it to my life.
 I learned that my physical and mental health was intimately intertwined with my spiritual health.
-True health and wellness comes through Christ and relying on Him.
-As I learned to focus on His will for my life, I discovered that a healthier life existed within the path He directed me down.
+True health and wellness comes through Christ and relying on him.
+As I learned to focus on his will for my life, I discovered that a healthier life existed within the path he directed me down.
 In other words, my focus determined my reality.

 - Remove emotions from decisions.
 For over 20 years, depression ran my life.
 How I felt mentally determined my every action.
 In other words, I was miserable most of the time.
 Gradually, I learned that even when I was tired and weary, I could put one foot in front of the other and keep moving forward.
 When I learned to make plans and then let the Lord direct my steps, I learned that I could make right choices outside of my emotions.

 Throughout this journey, I remained driven to discovering the root cause for my ill health.
 Turns out that the concept of a root cause exists for most areas of life in which we struggle, and my struggle to victory in the area of physical health really created a template for discovering victory in other areas as well.

 While so many people supported my journey, no one could be persistent for me.
 Persistence led me not only to victory with my physical and mental health but also with my spiritual health too because I learned to rely more and more on Jesus to bring my health and wellness.